 Romanian veteran Marian Dragulescu, Whittenburg, and Radivilov round out the medalists from the last quad still competing.
 Additionally looking to challenge will be the American Eddie Penev, who has recently debuted a triple twisting Yurchenko, and reigning European vault champion Dalaloyan, while Keisuke Asato of Japan has the single highest score as well as the highest average this year, which could help him factor in as well.

-What has been particularly exciting this year is the addition of gymnasts from countries that we don’t often see in the finals, like Christopher Remkes of Australia and Oskar Kirmes of Finland, though we’re bummed about missing out on Andrey Medvedev of Israel, who was injured at a recent challenge cup and will unfortunately have to sit this meet out after killing it in international competition this year.
+What has been particularly exciting this year is the addition of gymnasts from countries that we don’t often see in the finals, like Christopher Remkes of Australia, though we’re bummed about missing out on Andrey Medvedev of Israel, who was injured at a recent challenge cup and will unfortunately have to sit this meet out after killing it in international competition this year.

 Along with pommel horse, this is the event I expect to be the most competitive.
 The only score of any event this entire year over 16 is from Zou Jingyuan of China on p-bars.
 He scored a 16.166 in the qualifying round of Doha and has the three next-highest scores in 2017, making him practically unbeatable here.